arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 In this example sketch, a message is periodically sent over the RS-485 interface Of the Portenta Machine Control.
 The sketch initializes the RS-485 interface for half-duplex communication and sends a `String` message with a counter.
 After each transmission, it switches back to receive mode to listen for incoming data.

-The example sketch uses the `MachineControl_RS485Comm.begin()`, `MachineControl_RS485Comm.receive()`, and other functions from the `Arduino_MachineControl` library for RS-485 communication.
+The example sketch uses the `MachineControl_RS485Comm.begin()`, `MachineControl_RS485Comm.receive()`, and other functions from the `Arduino_PortentaMachineControl` library for RS-485 communication.
 Here is an explanation of the functions:

 - `MachineControl_RS485Comm.begin(baud, pre, post)`: Initializes the RS-485 module with specified baud rate and timing settings.
 - `MachineControl_RS485Comm.receive()`: Puts the module in receive mode.